edweena/motor.js/readme.md

 #### Extra random math tools
 * **mtof**(midiNoteNumber *[float 0-127]* )
-Converts a MIDI note number to its corresponding frequency in Hz
+Converts a MIDI note number to its corresponding frequency in Hz.
 * **ftom**(frequency *[float]*)
-Converts a frequency to its corresponding MIDI note number
+Converts a frequency to its corresponding MIDI note number.

 ### Dependencies
-It is highly recommended that you use [HackTimer.js](https://github.com/turuslan/HackTimer) to prevent timer throttling when tabs are in the background.
+You should use [HackTimer.js](https://github.com/turuslan/HackTimer) to prevent timer throttling when tabs are in the background.
 ### License